kldobrev/HoverDefender/README.md

 Please get the hoverdefender.gb file from the demo release which offers a full playable stage.
 The latest .gb file from the project directory may contain work in progress and/or be unplayable.

-I strongly recommend using the BGB or Emulicious emulators to run the game.